ustaxcourt/ef-cms/docs/operations/sealing-items-in-lower-environments.md

 Since it needs to make use of the `applicationContext` and seal cases via the `sealCaseInteractor`, we make a webpack bundle for it, include it in the build step, and deploy it via the `blue`/`green` template.

-We need to make use of the `PROD_ENV_ACCOUNT_ID` in order to grant the ability to invoke this function to the `seal_notifier`, and we include that as an `aws_lambda_permission` in the [terraform configuration for the lambda](../../web-ap/terraform/../../web-api/terraform/api/seal-in-lower-environment.tf).
+We need to make use of the `PROD_ENV_ACCOUNT_ID` in order to grant the ability to invoke this function to the `seal_notifier` topic, and we include that as an `aws_lambda_permission` in the [terraform configuration for the lambda](../../web-api/terraform/api/seal-in-lower-environment.tf).

 ## Establishing the connection